 We live in a very busy culture.
-Each day, we cram a million things — thoughts, reminders, tasks, habits, actions, deadlines — in.
-We are constantly making plans, setting goals, and telling each other how busy we are.
+Each day, we cram in a million things — thoughts, reminders, tasks, habits, actions, deadlines — you name it.
+We are constantly making plans, setting goals and telling each other how busy we are.
 And it all feels so important — every last thing, from a work deadline to doing laundry to wishing a friend a happy birthday.
 So, how do you figure out which deadline or obligation to tackle first?
-How is it possible to prioritize, stay organized, and maintain productivity when everything feels important?
+How is it possible to prioritize, stay organized and maintain productivity when everything feels important?

 Prioritization is important for fulfilling both your short- and long-term goals.
 It will help you plan and devote your time and attention to the most relevant and important tasks.
-Check out my go-to tips below to find out how you can prioritize effectively.
+Check out my go-to tips below to find out how you begin prioritizing effectively.

-I don’t even try to get organized or prioritize until my physical space is organized (enough) for me to focus.
-Whether it’s my work desk, classroom, or home, this is always my first step, even if it means coming in early or staying up a bit later so I can hit the ground running the next day.
+I don’t even start prioritizing anything until my physical space is organized (enough) for me to focus.
+Whether it’s my work desk, classroom or home, this is always my first step, even if it means coming in early or staying up a bit later so I can hit the ground running the next day.
 An organized space helps your mind focus better, and the act of cleaning itself can help you process and relieve stress so you’re ready to start planning when you finish.
 For even more of a jumpstart, add upbeat music in your genre of choice!

 Once my space is all set, it’s list-time.
 Whether you like to write out your to-do list and color-code it in your bullet journal, write it out on lined paper, type it up in a Word doc or use a to-do list app or project management software, choose a platform or medium that makes you feel comfortable and roll with it.
 I like to start by free-writing, listing all of the things I need to get done that come to mind, without trying too hard to organize them at first.
 Then, I’ll organize my lists by short-term (things I need to do pretty immediately, perhaps that day or by the end of tomorrow) and long-term (maybe things I want to get done in the next week or two, or beyond).
 You can define what those time limits are to you.